 The conspirators made several failed attempts on Arden's life, including an attempt to ambush him on his journey from Faversham to London.
 After a farcical series of failed murder attempts, one of the accomplices – Black Will – hid in a cupboard in the Arden household, while Arden and Mosby played a game.
 After receiving a signal from Mosby, Black Will emerged from the cupboard armed with a napkin and strangled Arden.
 Mosby also struck Arden's head with a tailor's pressing iron, and slit Arden's throat.
 Alice Arden stabbed her husband's body seven or eight times to ensure that he was dead.

-Alice Arden was found guilty of murder and burnt at the stake in Canterbury.
-Meanwhile, her male accomplices were found guilty of the same crime, but executed by hanging.
+Alice Arden was found guilty of petty treason and burnt at the stake in Canterbury.
+Her male accomplices were found guilty of murder and executed by hanging.

 Image caption: Sharon Small as Alice Arden.
 Photo by Manuel Harlan, © RSC.